 The development of the Fitbit app has evolved over time to what it is today.

 As soon as you open it, the first thing you will find is the general activity panel, where there will be different mosaics of quick statistics of daily activity.
 You can modify the appearance of this panel at your convenience.

 One of the last options added are the adventures that you can find in the Challenges tab.
 These are virtual routes that you can take to special places.
 As you walk you will discover hidden secrets.
 In short, you will be rewarded for keeping up a high level of activity.

-It's a smart way to take you a little further and that's a step up from the classic "you're 800 steps away from your goal, go for a walk".
+It's a smart way to take you a step further and is a step up from the classic "you're 800 steps short of your goal, go for a walk".